awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configure-authentication-ssl.md

 The Amazon Redshift JDBC driver version 2\.0 provides full support for these authentication protocols\.

 The SSL version that the driver supports depends on the JVM version that you are using\.
-For information about the SSL versions that are supported by each version of Java, see "Diagnosing TLS, SSL, and HTTPS" on the Java Platform Group Product Management Blog: [https://blogs\.oracle\.com/java\-platform\-group/diagnosing\-tls,\-ssl,\-and\-https](https://blogs.oracle.com/java-platform-group/diagnosing-tls,-ssl,-and-https)\.
+For information about the SSL versions that are supported by each version of Java, see [Diagnosing TLS, SSL, and HTTPS](https://blogs.oracle.com/java-platform-group/diagnosing-tls,-ssl,-and-https) on the Java Platform Group Product Management Blog\.

 The SSL version used for the connection is the highest version that is supported by both the driver and the server, which is determined at connection time\.